kgisl/cs8251/notes/unit5.md

 	Windows                <Ctrl> z

 Line 24 uses function feof to determine whether the end-of-file indicator is set for the file to which stdin refers.
 The end-of-file indicator informs the program that there’s no more data to be processed.
 In Fig. 11.2, the end-of-file indicator is set for the standard input when the user enters the end-of-file key combination.
-The argument to function feof is a pointer to the file being tested for the end-of-file indicator (stdin in this case).
+The argument to function **feof** is a pointer to the file being tested for the end-of-file indicator (stdin in this case).
 The function returns a nonzero (true) value when the end-of-file indicator has been set; otherwise, the function returns zero.
 The while statement that includes the feof call in this program continues executing while the end-of-file indicator is not set.
 Line 25 writes data to the file clients.dat.
 The data may be retrieved later by a program designed to read the file (see Section 11.4).
 Function fprintf is equivalent to printf except that fprintf also receives as an argument a file pointer for the file to which the data will be written.
-Function fprintf can output data to the standard output by using stdout as the file pointer, as in:
+Function **fprintf** can output data to the standard output by using **stdout** as the file pointer, as in:

 	`fprintf( stdout, "%d %s %.2f\n", account, name, balance );`

 After the user enters end-of-file, the program closes the clients.dat file with fclose and terminates.
 Function fclose also receives the file pointer (rather than the filename) as an argument.
-If function fclose is not called explicitly, the operating system normally will close the file when program execution terminates.
+If function **fclose** is not called explicitly, the operating system normally will close the file when program execution terminates.
 This is an example of operating system “housekeeping.”

-In the sample execution for the program of Fig. 11.2, the user enters information for five accounts, then enters end-of-file to signal that data entry is complete.
-The sample execution does not show how the data records actually appear in the file.
-To verify that the file has been created successfully, in the next section we present a program that reads the file and prints its contents.

-Figure 11.4 illustrates the relationship between FILE pointers, FILE structures and FCBs.
-When the file "clients.dat" is opened, an FCB for the file is copied into memory.
-The figure shows the connection between the file pointer returned by fopen and the FCB used by the operating system to administer the file.
+### File Access Modes

 Programs may process no files, one file or several files.
 Each file used in a program will have a different file pointer returned by fopen.
 All subsequent file-processing functions after the file is opened must refer to the file with the appropriate file pointer.
 Files may be opened in one of several modes (Fig. 11.5).
 To create a file, or to discard the contents of a file before writing data, open the file for writing ("w").
 To read an existing file, open it for reading ("r").
 To add records to the end of an existing file, open the file for appending ("a").
 To open a file so that it may be written to and read from, open the file for updating in one of the three update modes—"r+", "w+" or "a+".
 Mode "r+" opens an existing file for reading and writing.
 Mode "w+" creates a file for reading and writing.
 If the file already exists, it’s opened and its current contents are discarded.
 Mode "a+" opens a file for reading and writing—all writing is done at the end of the file.
 If the file does not exist, it’s created.
-Each file open mode has a corresponding binary mode (containing the letter b) for manipulating binary files.
-The binary modes are used in Sections 11.5–11.9 when we introduce random-access files.
-In addition, C11 provides exclusive write mode, which you indicate by adding an x to the end of the w, w+, wb or wb+ modes.
-In exclusive write mode, fopen will fail if the file already exists or cannot be created.
-If opening a file in exclusive write mode is successful and the underlying system supports exclusive file access, then only your program can access the file while it’s open.
-(Some compilers and platforms do not support exclusive write mode.)
-If an error occurs while opening a file in any mode, fopen returns NULL.
+Each file open mode has a corresponding binary mode (containing the letter b) for manipulating binary files. **The binary modes are used in Sections 11.5–11.9 when we introduce random-access files.**

+If an error occurs while opening a file in any mode, fopen returns **NULL**.

 |Mode 	| Description |